Bay Alarm Medical GPS Alert System Review

 Another service they offer is caregiver tracking.
 It costs around $5 per month, and it allows caregivers to track the GPS location of med alert users via a web portal.
 The portal has a map that shows the current position of the device, as well as previous locations in 15-minute intervals.
 If the help button is pressed, an SOS sign appears and the time and date of the call are recorded.

-There’s currently no Bay Alarm Medical app that allows GPS tracking, but you can open the same web portal from a mobile device.
+There is also a Bay Alarm Medical app that allows GPS tracking.
 Moreover, there’s a geofencing feature which will enable caregivers to set a perimeter for the user.
 If they leave it, the caregiver will receive text or email alerts.
 This is a great feature if your loved ones have issues like dementia.

 Finally, Bay Alarm Medical gives you the option to add relatively affordable multiperson monitoring.
 A full additional mobile system costs just $20 per month, saving you around $10 monthly.
 Bundling the in-home and mobile system saves you the same amount of money and costs around $40 per month for both systems.